“We are turning from a mass market back into a niche nation, defined not by our geography but by our interests.”

 - Interest over time — The number of searches graphed by time.
 You can easily customize a timeframe, from years to minutes.

 - Interest by region — Comparison of where searches originate from.
 Geographic areas are organized by proportion, so smaller countries may score higher than larger countries that technically produce more searches.
 The 0-100 score is relative compared to all searches globally.

 - Related topics — “User who searched for your term also searched for these topics.”
 What else are the same people interested in?

 - Related queries — “Users searching for your term also searched for these queries.”
 A more specific variation of “related topics,” this one revealing specific keyword searches instead of general topics.

 - Top vs. Rising — “Top” refers to the most popular related topics/queries of all time.
 “Rising” refers to the most recent increases.

-- Breakout — If Google Trends deems a topic or keyword “Breakout,” it means it is currently receiving an “tremendous increase” in searches.
-These could be either a fly by night search or the early stages of a new trend, so be careful.
+- Breakout — If Google Trends deems a topic or keyword “Breakout,” it means it is currently receiving a “tremendous increase” in searches.
+These could be either a fly-by-night search or the early stages of a new trend, so be careful.

 The practical benefits of Google Trends have made it a favorite tool of digital marketers, especially those whose budgets preclude paid SEO tools.
 However, it may seem off-putting if you don’t know how to use it, so we share some guidelines below.